{

 Range Operator in Rust with example

-This tutorial explains the available range of operators in Rust programming.
+This tutorial explains the range of operators available in Rust programming.

 start .. end

-Rust Range Operator
+Rust Range Operators

-Rust provides multiple variations of range operators.
+Rust provides several variations of range operators:

 1..5

-The returned values are 1,2,3,4.
+The returned values are 1, 2, 3, 4.

 Here is an example